Low-emission zone for diesel cars

 When you apply for an exemption, you will always pay fees to the municipality.
 Even if you do not get an exemption.
 You can track the status of your application in MijnDenHaag under MijnZaken.

 There are 4 types of exemptions.
-Check if you can apply for an exemption.
+See if you can apply for an exemption.

-• Do you drive your delivery van in the low-emission zone once in a while?
-Then you can apply for a one-day exemption.
+Do you drive your delivery van in the low-emission zone once in a while?
+Then you can apply for a Begin link: one-day exemption, end link. .
 You can get a one-day exemption a maximum of 6 times per year.

-• Cars which have been adapted to the value of € 500 or more to transport people with a disability can get an exemption from the low-emission zone.
-For more information and to apply for a permit see Ontheffing milieuzone voor aangepaste voertuigen aanvragen (in Dutch).
+Cars which have been adapted to the value of € 500 or more to transport people with a disability can get an exemption from the low-emission zone.
+For more information and to apply for a permit see Begin link: Ontheffing milieuzone voor aangepaste voertuigen aanvragen, end link. (in Dutch).

-• Are you replacing your old diesel car with an electric car or hydrogen vehicle?
+Are you replacing your old diesel car with an electric car or hydrogen vehicle?
 Then you can get an exemption from the low-emission zone until your new vehicle is delivered.
 The exemption is valid for up to 1 year.
-For more information and to apply for a permit see Ontheffing milieuzone aanvragen tijdens levertijd schoon voertuig (in Dutch).
+For more information and to apply for a permit see Begin link: Ontheffing milieuzone aanvragen tijdens levertijd schoon voertuig, end link. (in Dutch).

-• Is your diesel car or delivery van not allowed in the low-emission zone?
+Is your diesel car or delivery van not allowed in the low-emission zone?
 And are unable to get a one-day exemption or other exemption?
-See if you qualify for an Ontheffing bij uitzonderlijke situaties (hardheidsclausule) (in Dutch).
+See if you qualify for an Begin link: ontheffing bij uitzonderlijke situaties (hardheidsclausule), end link. (in Dutch).

-• The Hague will get a zero emission zone for city logistics on 1 January 2025.
-The zero emission zone for transporting goods in the city will not be introduced in one go.
+The Hague will get a zero-emission zone for urban logistics on 1 January 2025.
+The zero-emission zone for transporting goods in the city centre will not be introduced all in one go.
 This will happen in phases.
-Read what this transition period means on the page about the zero emission zone (in Dutch).
+Read what this transition period means on the Begin link: page about the zero-emission zone, end link. .

 One exception to this rule is for cars which have been adapted to the value of € 500 or more to transport people with a disability.
 The registered owner must then apply for an exemption at the municipality.

-• No information may be shared on vehicles with a CD, GN or BN number plate.
-There are 2 other ways to check whether a vehicle is allowed in the low-emission zone:
+No information is allowed to be shared on vehicles with a CD, GN or BN number plate.
+There are 2 other ways to check whether a vehicle is allowed in the low-emission zone::

 1. Check the emissions standard on the vehicle registration certificate.
 Or do the number plate check in Step 1 on this page.
 Is the emissions standard 4 or higher?
 Then you may drive in the low-emission zone.

-2. Look at the table of emissions standards on the website www.milieuzones.nl.
+2. Look at the table of emissions standards on the website Begin external link: www.milieuzones.nl(External link), end external link..
 Find the standard for your vehicle.
 If the emissions standard is 4 or higher, you may drive in the low-emission zone.

 The low-emission zone is based on the Road Traffic Act (Wegenverkeerswet).
 The municipality uses cameras and special enforcement officers to enforce the law.
 If you get a fine, it will be issued by the Central Judicial Collection Agency (CJIB).